 There are a few caveats.
 For one thing, Kuo understandably expects such advanced tech to cost an arm and a leg, so it won’t make it to every Apple device.
 Kuo also predicts a launch date of late 2020 to somewhere around the middle of 2021, meaning we may have to wait a little longer for this super display.
 Although Kuo doesn’t believe the Mini-LED MacBook Pro will be delayed by the coronavirus pandemic, a recent China Times report claimed the opposite, suggesting mass production of the panels won’t start until 2021.
 We will have to see who turns out to be correct.

 There are a few other things that we’d love to see on the 2020 MacBook Pro.
 While not all of these have been rumored, we wouldn’t be surprised to see any of them in the next iteration of the device.

-Finally, we’d be remiss if we didn’t talk about the ports.
+We’d also be remiss if we didn’t talk about the ports.
 Apple thankfully seems to have left behind the days of the single USB-C port now that it’s killed the 12-inch MacBook, but it’s still possible to buy a brand-new MacBook Pro with just two USB-C ports.
-That’s appropriate for the MacBook Air, but for a device aimed at professional users with a plethora of accessories, monitors and devices to connect up, that’s just not enough.
+That’s appropriate for the MacBook Air, but for a device aimed at professional users with a plethora of accessories, monitors, and devices to connect up, that’s just not enough.
 We’re all for the super-speed benefits of Thunderbolt 3, but we need enough ports to be able to get our work done without drowning in dongles.